bquast/Distributions-Probabilistic-Beliefs/README.md

 Using the distribution to guess perceptions
 --------------------------------------------------------
-*Let us now suppose that our subject loses his wallet before the winner is drawn.
-If we want to predict how is beliefs have changed, we can for example assume that they are now below is mean belief.
-This would thus give us*:
+Let us now suppose that our subject loses his wallet before the winner is drawn.
+If we want to guess at how his beliefs have changed, we can for example assume that he is currently one standard deviation below his mean belief.

 ```r